The Ultimate Guide on How To Clean and Get Rid Of Mold

 Method:

-Step 1: Begin by vacuuming up as much of the mold as possible using a vacuum with a HEPA filter.
-You can also use a soft-bristled brush to dislodge the mold and make this easier.
-Remember to wear a dust mask to prevent breathing in mold spores while you do this.
+Step 1: Vacuum up as much mold as possible with a HEPA-filter vacuum, using a soft-bristled brush to dislodge it.
+Wear a dust mask to avoid breathing in spores.

-Step 2: Add a teaspoon of soap to two cups of water in a spray bottle.
-Shake to combine and spray the mold and surrounding surface.
+Step 2: Add a teaspoon of soap to two cups of water in a spray bottle, shake, and spray the mold and surrounding surface.

-Step 4: To kill the roots, add 1 tablespoon of borax to a cup of water and use a soft-bristled brush to apply the solution to the area.
-Allow it to absorb into the wood.
+Step 4: To kill the roots, mix 1 tablespoon of borax into a cup of water and brush it onto the area.
+Let it absorb into the wood.

-Step 5: Run a fan or dehumidifier in the room to quickly dry the wood.
+Step 5: Run a fan or dehumidifier to dry the wood quickly.

-Wood’s porosity can make it hard to clean mold completely.
-You should also consider the possibility of staining wood when applying any treatment.
-That’s why we recommend using dish soap and borax when dealing with wooden surfaces, because they are less likely to leave discoloration behind (both vinegar and peroxide have a bleaching effect).
-Bleach itself is also not a good choice for wood because it won’t absorb, meaning mold roots will survive.
+Wood’s porosity makes mold hard to remove completely, and you also risk staining it.
+That’s why dish soap and borax are best here — they’re less likely to discolor wood (both vinegar and peroxide have a bleaching effect).
+Bleach is a poor choice for wood because it won’t absorb, so the mold roots survive.

-Pro Tip: Is the wood still stained?
-This is usually a result of mildew — the discoloration mold leaves behind.
-While bleach doesn’t kill mildew, it can help remove the stains.
+Pro Tip: Wood still stained?
+That’s usually mildew — the discoloration mold leaves behind.
+Bleach won’t kill mildew, but it can remove the stains.
 Try scrubbing a small area with a dilute bleach solution.

-Just because a wooden surface has been painted doesn’t mean it’s immune to mold.
-Interior doors, window frames, and baseboards can all get moldy.
-The good news is the paint can form a protective barrier that prevents mold from getting into the wood, making cleanup faster and easier.
+A painted surface isn’t immune to mold — interior doors, window frames, and baseboards can all get moldy.
+The good news is paint forms a protective barrier that keeps mold out of the wood, making cleanup faster.

 You’ll need: